Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

 +    }
 ```

 This looks like a long and unwieldy function, so let's walk through it like we would through tall grass; holding hands and wearing overalls.
-At **#1**, we defined a function which returns yet another tuple.
-This time it's composed of two arrays: `linesRemoved` and `fallenBlocks`. `linesRemoved` maintains each row of blocks which the user has filled in completely.
+At **#10**, we defined a function which returns yet another tuple.
+This time it's composed of two arrays: `linesRemoved` and `fallenBlocks`. `linesRemoved` maintains each row of blocks which the user has filled in.

-At **#2** we use a `for` loop  which iterates from `0` all the way up to, but not including `NumColumns`; therefore `0` to `9`.
+At **#11** we use a `for` loop  which iterates from `0` all the way up to, but not including `NumColumns`, `0` to `9`.
 This `for` loop adds every block in a given row to a local array variable named `rowOfBlocks`.
 If it ends up with a full set - `10` blocks in total - it counts that as a removed line and adds it to the return variable.

-At **#3** we check and see if we recovered any lines at all, if not, we return empty arrays immediately.
+At **#12** we check and see if we recovered any lines at all, if not, we return empty arrays.

-At **#4**, we add points to the player's score based on the number of lines they've created and their level.
-If their points exceed their level times 1000, they level up and our delegate is informed.
+At **#13**, we add points to the player's score based on the number of lines they've created and their level.
+If their points exceed their level times 1000, they level up and we inform the delegate.

-At **#5** we do something a bit murky-looking.
-Starting in the left-most column and immediately above the bottom-most removed line, we count upwards towards the top of the game board.
-As we do so, we take each remaining block we find on the game board and lower it as far as possible. `fallenBlocks` is an array of arrays, each sub-array is filled with blocks that fell to a new position as a result of the user clearing lines beneath them.
+At **#14** we do something a bit murky-looking.
+Starting in the left-most column and above the bottom-most removed line, we count upwards towards the top of the game board.
+As we do so, we take each remaining block we find on the game board and lower it as far as possible. `fallenBlocks` is an array of arrays, we've filled each sub-array with blocks that fell to a new position as a result of the user clearing lines beneath them.

 Woo, that was a doozy… Let's take a break by enjoying some cuteness:

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/09-its-only-logical-puppy.gif)</center>

-#### One Last Thing
+### One Last Thing

-`Swiftris` is almost ready, it just needs one small function which will allow the user interface to remove all of the blocks and send them straight into the digital abyss:
+`Swiftris` is almost ready, it just needs one small function which will allow the user interface to remove the blocks and send them straight into the digital abyss:

 ```objc(Swiftris.swift)
 +    func removeAllBlocks() -> Array<Array<Block>> {